Do you imagine yourself scrimping, saving and starving during your first and second year in business as a home stager?

 If you’ll be leaving a full time job where you make $50 an hour (or $100,000 a year), it may take awhile to get back to that annual income level.
 On the plus side, you won’t have all of the typical costs of being an employee in that salary range.

 After all, you won’t have to worry about many expenses including:

 - Buying lunch everyday

 - Gas to and from work and parking

 - Hiring a nanny, gardener, house cleaner, dog walker etc. because you’re too busy working full time to do any of these things yourself

 - Takeout dinners because you’re too tired at the end of a full day at your job

 - Expensive morning coffees

-Many find, like I do, that their actual cost of living goes down because they don’t have to buy all the things that are required of a high-paying career in an office tower.
+Many find, like I do, that their actual cost of living goes down as a home stager because they don’t have to buy all the things that are required of a high-paying career when you’re working for someone else.

 Home stagers, how has your lifestyle changed now that you’re working for yourself?
-Please share by leaving a comment below.